vhimani/hugo-website/content/research/paper2/index.md

 ---
-title: "The Finer Points of Sausage Dogs"
+title: "Analysis of Tapatan and Picaria"
 date: "2021-08-22"
-tags: ["mathematics"]
+tags: ["mathematics", "theory"]
 author: ["Himani Verma"]
-description: "This paper studies the pulmonary efficiency of sausage dogs.
-Published in the Journal of Canine Science, 2004."
-summary: "This paper studies the pulmonary efficiency of sausage dogs through several experiments."
+description: "This paper studies select abstract strategy games using a combinatorial and game-theoretic approach."
 ---

 ---